porterpan/gitbook-tutorial/README.md

 # Introduction

-	This Book is edit by porter, Focus on DQN, generally is some learnning notes such as learning ways and skill and so on.
+This Book is edit by porter, Focus on DQN, generally is some Learnning notes such as learning ways and skill and so on.

 **State:**